izuutech/financelogger/README.md

 ## Description

-This is a website/web application that collects information concerning your debt and credit records with their reasons.
-It then displays them properly for you to analyze.
+This is a website/web application that collects information concerning your debt and credit records.
+It then displays them with their title so you analyze properly.
 This project was built with typescript and plain html/css.

 ## Preview